 In this article, we describe the basic and more specialised tests that make up the scores you'll find in our reviews.
 All cameras are put through the basic tests but the more sophisticated cameras, such as SLRs and tough cameras, go through extra testing.

 A camera is considered to be sophisticated if it has:

 - manual override for focus, exposure and white balance controls

 - RAW format recording (to allow you more control over the image once it's taken)

 - manual ISO adjustment of ISO 3200 or more.

-The two test articles share a number of elements, but some tests are not common to each (basic and sophisticated) and it isn't possible to directly compare scores from one test to the other.
-However, a score of 70% or more in either test is considered a good score and anything less than 40% is a poor score.
+Our camera tests share a number of elements, but some are not common to each (basic and sophisticated) and it isn't possible to directly compare scores from one test to the other.
+However, a score of 70% or more is considered a good score and anything less than 40% is a poor score.

 The overall score has the same weightings for both tests: